The 20 Best Craniosynostosis Doctors in Japan

 Narita, JP

-Kazuaki Shimoji practices in Narita, Japan.
+Kazuaki Shimoji practices practicing medicine in Narita, Japan.
 Shimoji is rated as an Advanced expert by MediFind in the treatment of Craniosynostosis.
-Their top areas of expertise are Hydrocephalus, Metopic Ridge, Plagiocephaly, Thrombectomy, and Microvascular Decompression.
+They are also highly rated in 6 other conditions, according to our data.
+Their clinical expertise encompasses Hydrocephalus, Normal Pressure Hydrocephalus, Craniosynostosis, Microvascular Decompression, and Thrombectomy.

 Advanced in Craniosynostosis